-Group managment consist of four persons: the President and CEO, the CFO, Business Area Manager for Finland & Baltics and the Group Sourcing Director.
+In connection with the reorganization implemented during the second quarter of 2016 the Group management also changed.
+Group managment now consist of four persons: the President and CEO, the CFO, Business Area Manager for Finland & Baltics and the Group Sourcing director.

 The policies apply for agreements entered in accordance with Annual General Meeting resolutions and to amendments to existing agreements made after this date.
 The guidelines are reviewed annually.

 The guidelines mainly state that remuneration for senior executives shall consist of fixed base pay, variable remuneration, pension benefits and other benefits.
 Total remuneration shall be market-based.
 Fixed pay shall be individual and differentiated based on the individual’s responsibilities and performance and set annually.
 Variable remuneration shall be related to the degree of meeting the annual predetermined, well-defined goals and shall amount to a maximum of 50 percent of fixed salary.

 Pension is to be defined-contribution-based and correspond to a maximum of 30 percent of fixed annual salary.

 Where notice of termination is issued by BE Group, fixed salary and severance pay shall not exceed an amount equivalent to 12 months’ fixed pay.